ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/base.md

 ### HTTP Interceptors

 Two HTTP interceptors are used by the authentication workflow.
-One interceptor adds the authentication token to outgoing requests that require a token.
-The other interceptor redirects the application to the login page when requests fail with a 401 error.
+The `AuthInterceptor` adds the authentication token to outgoing requests if they require a token.
+The `UnauthInterceptor` redirects the application to the login page when requests fail with a 401 error.

-#### AuthInterceptor

-This interceptor adds the authentication token to the outgoing requests that require a token.
-For this application, that is every request that is not itself the `login` request.

-#### UnauthInterceptor

-This interceptor handles 401 errors, which are returned if the user is not logged in.
-It handles this situation by redirecting the application to the login page.
+### Auth Guard

+This application uses an Route Guard to ensure that the user is logged in before accessing any routes other than the login page route.
+See `src/app/core/auth-guard/auth-guard.service.ts` for details.

 ### Application Workflow

 #### Startup

-Upon starting up, the application attempts to load the `TeaCategoriesPage`.
-Three scenarios are possible at this point:

-- A valid token has been stored from a previous session
-- A token has been stored from a previous session but is no longer valid
-- A token has not been stored from a previous session

-In the first scenario, the `TeaCategoriesPage` successfully loads the tea categories and the use can continue using the application.
-In the last two scenarios, the API will return a 401 error, the `UnauthInterceptor will kick in, and the user will be redirected to the login page.
+The `IdentityService` initialization has been added to the `APP_INITIALIZER`, ensuring that if a token exists it will be obtained before attempting to load any route.
+The application attempts to load the `TeaPage`.
+If there was no token stored from a previous login, then the Auth Guard will redirect the application to the `LoginPage` instead.

+#### Execution

+The `AppComponent` subscribes to the `IdentityService` `changed` Observable.
+If the identity changes, the application will automatically redirect to either the `LoginPage` or the `TeaPage` depeding on the value emitted by the Observable.